 The scenario we have chosen is the Aggadic version of the trial of Yoav ben Zeruyah for the crimes of murdering Avner ben Ner and Amasa ben Yeter (I Melakhim 2:32).
 Yoav’s spirited–and successful–defense (Sanhedrin 49a) leads us into the question of issuing and following improper or illegal orders.

 A Technical Note:

 In order to capitalize on the currency of this issue (a kind of pedagogical mitzvat aseih shehazeman geramah), we have dispensed with the usual “Texts and Topics” format in favor of this abbreviated version.
 In order to make the unit “e-mailable,” we will refer to the relevant sources, initially, only in their English translations.
-The full original citations as well as questions that can be posed to students can be obtained on request.
+The full original citations, as well as questions that can be posed to students, can be obtained upon request.

 Synopsis of Unit:

 As King David lies dying, he instructs his son, Shelomo, to settle old scores with Yoav ben Zeruyah and Shim`i ben Gera.
 When Yoav hears that Adoniyahu, whose candidacy for the king he supported, has failed to secure the throne, he realizes that his life is forfeit and he seeks sanctuary in the “Ohel.”
 [While we will not pursue the element of sanctuary, per se, any further, it bears investigation.
 Try Shemot 21:14, with commentaries, and the Gemara Makkot 12a.]
 He is brought before the king and charged with the murders of Avner ben Ner (2 Shemuel 3:27) and Amasa ben Yeter (op. cit., 20:10).
 According to the “peshat” of Sefer Melakhim, he is immediately and unceremoniously executed by Benayahu ben Yehoyada (vs. 34).